About the ride

 … and on Day 7

-Your ride fee includes accommodation at voco Gold Coast on day 7 for all participants on a twin share basis.
-You may choose to share a room at voco Gold Coast with a non-rider but you will need to book your own room at your own cost.
-We expect to be able to offer discounted prices at voco Gold Coast hotel for those who wish to stay for up to 3 days prior to and 3 days after the Celebration Dinner – details will be advised in due course.
+Your ride fee includes accommodation at Sea World Resort on day 7 for all participants on a twin share basis.
+You may choose to share a room at Sea World Resort with a non-rider but you will need to book your own room at your own cost.
+We hope to be able to offer discounted prices at Sea World Resort hotel for those who wish to stay for up to 3 days prior to and 3 days after the Celebration Dinner – details will be advised in due course.

 The Rotary volunteer team will transport riders’ luggage to and from their accommodation every day.